Robert Pugh

-Robert Pugh (born 11 October 1950) is a Welsh actor, known for his many television appearances, including the role of Craster in the HBO series Game of Thrones.
+Robert Pugh (born 3 November 1948) is a Welsh actor, known for his many television appearances, including the role of Craster in the HBO series Game of Thrones.

 Life and career

-Pugh was born in the Tynte, Mountain Ash and grew up in Cilfynydd, near Pontypridd.
+Pugh was born in Tyntetown, Mountain Ash and attended Ynysboeth school down the road and grew up with his grandmother in Tynte, near Pontypridd.
 He decided to become an actor after watching From Russia with Love at a cinema in Treforest with a cousin.
 A few years later he took night courses at Mountview Academy of Theatre Arts in North London, before being accepted at Rose Bruford College, where he graduated in 1976.

+He appeared in the 1979 production of Danger UXB as Sapper Powell, a young Royal Engineer in a Bomb Disposal Company during the Second World War.

-He appeared as Harold Wilson in the 2005 Channel 4 drama Longford and as Hermann Göring in the 2006 BBC drama-documentary Nuremberg: Nazis on Trial.
+He later appeared as Harold Wilson in the 2005 Channel 4 drama Longford and as Hermann Göring in the 2006 BBC drama-documentary Nuremberg: Nazis on Trial.
 In 2007, he co-starred alongside Genevieve O'Reilly and Geraldine James in the ITV1 drama The Time of Your Life, in which he played a father whose 36-year-old daughter is recovering after an 18-year coma.
 In his early career, he frequently appeared in Welsh language productions, for example as Edgar Evans in the 1984 TV film Terra Nova, and as a soldier in Karl Francis's Milwr Bychan (1987).
 Even in more recent years, he has often portrayed Welsh characters, such as Owain Glyndwr in the 2012 BBC adaptation of Henry IV, Part I.

 In 2010, Pugh appeared as Tony in the two-part Doctor Who story comprising the episodes "The Hungry Earth" and "Cold Blood".
 He had a supporting role in 2008 in an episode of Torchwood, another BBC Wales production.

 In 2011 Pugh became Judge Patrick Coburn in Justice.
 The following year he joined HBO's Game of Thrones in the recurring role of Craster.
 In 2013 he portrayed Baron Rivers in The White Queen.
 Pugh played Jack Reynolds in Doctor Foster, and in 2016 joined the cast of Mr Selfridge as Lord Wynstay, another Welsh character.

+In April 2023, Pugh returned to Casualty having originally played paramedic Andrew Pointing in the show's first two series.
+He played Gethin West, the estranged ex-husband to series regular Jan Jenning, played by Di Botcher.
+He departed the series again in September later that year, with the character choosing to end his life at a clinic in Switzerland.